tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you want to look at your usage of AWS services over time and look for problem areas, what service can help you do this?
 A: Use AWS Cost Explorer

-- Q: If you're only goal is to store data in S3, are you chartged for this?
+- Q: If you're only goal is to store data in S3, are you charged for this?
 A: No, you are charged for outbound data transfer only.

 - Q: What is a key cost advantage of moving to the AWS Cloud?
 A: You can provision what you need and scale on demand.